-What’s the difference between Sexual Arousal Disorder and HSDD.
+Difference between Sexual Arousal Disorder and HSDD

 Honestly?
 Very little.

 The physical and emotional conditions are the same.
 The symptoms are the same.
 The treatment is more or less the same.

 If you are truly interested in knowing what sexual arousal disorder is and what makes it different from HSDD, ask a professional.

 Either way, both are about the lack of physical response when a person is subjected to appropriate sexual stimuli.